elvator02/kush_shell/README.md

 - color: Gives color to shell.
 If want an emoji use this.
 Usage: color <color_or_emoji_name>.
   - available colours are- blue, yellow, red, cyan, green, reset.
   - available emoji - heart.
+- fc: opens nano editor with previous command typed.
+Usage:fc. also you can get list of all previously typed commands.
+Usage:
+  fc l.
 ## Acknowledgements

  - This project was made under ACM projects [ACM IITR](https://iitr.acm.org/#/)
  - Also found this good resource to get start with this project  [Shell in C](https://brennan.io/2015/01/16/write-a-shell-in-c/)
- - to implement more emojis go to this [link](https://apps.timwhitlock.info/emoji/tables/unicode)
+ - To implement more emojis go to this [link](https://apps.timwhitlock.info/emoji/tables/unicode)
+ - To better understand about files and system editor for fc refer this [link](https://cboard.cprogramming.com/c-programming/181245-write-file-using-struct.html?highlight=open+file+linux)